Habitat (brand): E-commerce website

 Habitat also has a transactional UK website, as well as offering a selection of Habitat products on the Argos website.

 In January 2009, Habitat began planning a fully transactional web site to enter the online shopping market.
 The site was launched in November 2009, based on an E-commerce application from BT Expedite, with a back-end by LShift, after a period when only a small number of products were available online.
 Following feedback, the company announced a new website in January 2011, offering online delivery to UK, Germany and Republic of Ireland.

-Offices and warehouses locations

-Habitat's registered office is at the Sainsbury's Argos offices in Milton Keynes, however the business is predominantly based out of Saffron House, Farringdon.
-The businesses home delivery operation is based from Argos' Acton Gate warehouse.
-The customer services department are based in the Sainsbury's Argos call centre at Widnes, Cheshire.

-Former operations

-Argos concessions

-Habitat used to have an in-store concession inside an Argos store in Edinburgh which opened at the end of 2016 but closed at the beginning of 2019.

-Homebase concessions

-Between October 2012 and September 2016, Habitat's then parent company, Home Retail Group, operated 84 Mini Habitat concessions in Homebase stores nationwide, beginning with Ruislip, followed by Solihull, Ewell, Battersea, Horsham, Orpington, Leeds, Bracknell and Truro.
-By the end of 2013 Habitat said there would be 14 Mini Habitat stores across the UK.
-With the demerger of Homebase from Home Retail Group to the Australian retailer Wesfarmers, all Mini Habitat concessions were removed from Homebase.

 Sainsbury's concessions

 There were 11 smaller Mini Habitat format branches located in Sainsbury's stores measuring between 1,400 sq ft and 2,000 sq ft between 2016 and 2020.
 The first three were opened at the end of 2016 and were located in Nine Elms in London, London Colney (a former SavaCentre) and Solihull.

 The in-store concession opened in 2017 in the Sainsbury's hypermarket in Calcot, Berkshire was actually a re-instalment, as that store sold Habitat products in the late 1980s and early 1990s when it was a SavaCentre (a 50:50 BHS-Sainsbury Joint Enterprise) hypermarket when both BHS and Habitat were part of Storehouse plc.

 Sainsbury's announced in 2020 that it would be permanently closing all 11 Habitat in-store concessions in its supermarkets with immediate effect, as its products would now be sold in the main self-service non-food areas of Sainsbury's supermarkets instead.